Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

 \subsubsection{DA}

-According to \sec{others-da}, LaMET can be readily applied to calculating DAs, and the lattice resource needed is expected to be cheaper than for PDFs since there is one less external state, which reduces the number of contractions for the quark propagators.
-So far there are a few explorative investigations on meson DAs, in particular, on pion~\cite{Zhang:2017bzy} and kaon DAs~\cite{Chen:2017gck}.
-These investigations used the Wilson line renormalization in the scheme discussed in Sec.~\sec{lattice-DA} and the corresponding matching coefficient.
-The results are shown in~\fig{lattice-pion_DA_LP3_2017}.
-The current-current correlation method~\cite{Braun:2007wv,Braun:2015axa} have also made much progress on the pion DA in the past decade.
-The latest result~\cite{Bali:2019dqc}, shown in~\fig{lattice-pion_DA_c-c_2019}, is a thorough study which includes physical pion mass and a combined chiral and continuum limit extrapolation.
-The lattice setups in these works are summarized in Table~\ref{tab:lattice-meson_DA}.
-It is interesting to see that both approaches favor a considerably broader shape of the pion DA than its asymptotic form $6x(1-x)$.
+According to \sec{others-da}, LaMET can be readily applied to calculating DAs, and the lattice resource needed is expected to be cheaper than that for PDFs since there is one less external state, which reduces the number of contractions for the quark propagators.
+So far there are a few exploratory investigations on meson DAs, in particular, on pion~\cite{Zhang:2017bzy} and kaon DAs~\cite{Chen:2017gck}.
+The lattice calculations of pion~\cite{Zhang:2017bzy} and kaon DAs~\cite{Chen:2017gck} were first explored without the NPR and the corresponding matching.
+Recently, the pion and kaon DAs from the RI/MOM scheme analysis are extrapolated to the continuum limit~\cite{Zhang:2020gaj}, where the authors eventually adopted a two-parameter model to fit the final result.
+The above results are shown in~\fig{lattice-pion_DA_LP3_2017}.
+Apart from LaMET, the current-current correlation methods~\cite{Braun:2007wv,Braun:2015axa,Detmold:2005gg} have also made much progress on the pion DA~\cite{Bali:2019dqc,Detmold:2018kwu,Detmold:2020lev}.